Christians Hail Dissolution of Egyptian Parliament

 The decision offered hope for Christians, many of whom were convinced the country was about to be handed over to Islamists who would stifle religious freedom and persecute non-Muslims.

-“Christians are happy, because they were afraid the Muslim Brotherhood was taking over the parliament,” said Athanasious Williams, a Coptic Christian human rights lawyer in Egypt and a leader within the Egyptian Social Democratic Party.
+“Christians are happy, because they were afraid the Muslim Brotherhood was taking over the parliament,” said Athanasious Williams, a Members of an ethnic religious group from North Africa but primarily Egypt, where they are the largest Christian denomination in the country.
+Christian human rights lawyer in Egypt and a leader within the Egyptian Social Democratic Party.
 “But now they feel that there might be a better chance for a secular government.”

 In the 2011-2012 elections for the People’s Assembly of Egypt, political parties competed for two-thirds of the body’s total 508 seats.
 Candidates unaffiliated with any political party, also known as “farmers” or “workers” candidates, competed for the rest.